 A mode of railed transportation resembling a mining cart with seats and emergency breaks, powered by duarven stone asking.
 They come in many sizes, from private luxury to freighter, the latter of which can transport a several hundred individuals plus cargo.

 Temple of Hob

-Also called the Aghevorran Temple.
-A large temple to the human deity in Aghevorra.
+Also called the Zerzuran Temple.
+A large temple to the human deity in Zerzura.
 Its single entrance is flanked by twin waterfalls, and all of it resides underground.
 Near the surface it is a series of ornate rooms for various ceremonies, meals, study, and training, and descends into cavernous chambers further down.
-It also contains the major infirmary of Aghevorra.
+It also contains the major infirmary of Zerzura.

 A hundred or so islands east of Sanctuary, each with its own unique culture and commerce.